shardus/website-docs.shardus.com/pages/docs/api/configuration/storage.md

 ```

 As of right now, it's best to leave the default storage configuration alone.
-This configuration is used by shardus for it's internal sqlite storage use cases.
+This configuration is used by shardus for its internal sqlite storage use cases.

 > If you really want to, this file could be modified to use a seperate internal database, but it may require lots of changes on your end to make shardus work with it.